On This Page

 - More information regarding ACH Child and Family Services can be located at https://ACHservices.org

-- More information on career opportunities with ACH Child and Family Services, can be located at https://ACHservices.org/CAREERS
+- More information on career opportunities with ACH Child and Family Services can be located at https://achservices.org/about-ach/hire-me/

-- Contact information for ACH Child and Family Services, can be located at https://ACHservices.org/CONTACT
+- Contact information for ACH Child and Family Services can be located at https://achservices.org/contact-us/

 - ACH Child and Family Services is on Facebook at https://www.facebook.com/ACHchildandfamily

-Answer: DFPS will reach out to them, as well as the SSCC’s.
+Answer: DFPS and the Single Source Continuum Contractor (SSCC) will reach out to them.
 Provider fairs have been successful in spreading the word and communicating what Community-Based Care is all about and how it will affect them.

 Answer: E&T providers are not affected during CBC Stage I. However, once an area moves into Stage II, then the SSCC that is operating the CBC model in a catchment area must build a network of family service providers (via subcontracts) inside and outside of the catchment area.
 Providers are encouraged to contact the new SSCC in their catchment area in order to plan for future family service sub-contracts in their specific catchment area.